 \subsection{Generalizations of other main results}

-In fact, by repeating the exact same definitions and proofs in the present paper in the the category of admissible Artinian algebraic group structures instead of the category of algebraic groups, as we did for Defintion \ref{d:admissible-subgroup-shift} and Theorem~\ref{t:artinian-general}, all the results of the paper remain valid.
+In fact, by repeating the exact same definitions and proofs in the present paper to admissible Artinian group structures instead of algebraic groups, as we did for Definition \ref{d:admissible-subgroup-shift} and Theorem~\ref{t:artinian-general}, all the results of the paper remain valid.
 We omit the details of similar straightforward verifications of the following principal results.

 \begin{theorem} Let $G$ be a countable group and let $A$ be an admissible Artinian group structure.
 Let $D \subset G$ be a finite subset and let $P \subset A^D$ be an admissible subgroup.
 Then the subshift of finite type $\Sigma(A^G; D, P)$ is an admissible group subshift of $A^G$. \end{theorem}